PavanRangani/docs/docs/prd/communication/meeting.md

 ##### UI Requirement

-- On hover of Related Entity Section, it shows `Delete` icon.
+- On click of vertmore in Related Entity, Opens dropdown for `Delete` action.
-- On click of `Delete` icon, related entity will be deleted.
+- On click of `Delete` action, related entity will be deleted without any confirmation.

 #### Reorder